maduce/fosscad-repo/Pistols/9mm_Gluty_AR-15_Pistol-unnamed/README.md

 #### Description

 Here we have the Gluty AR-15 9mm Pistol and it works.
+This firearm is the colloration of 3 designers over the course of a few months.
 It accepts a Glock generation 3 or 4 magazine.
 This design is an improvement on the FOSSCAD Shuty AR-15 9mm Pistol version 4.0 MP-1.
 The Gluty uses all the same parts as the Shuty v4.0 MP-1 except for the lower receiver and magazine release.

 #### Non-Printed Parts List
 The following is a list of non-printed parts used in this design.
 I sourced the springs from ACE Hardware.